acTechWorld/vue-onboarding-tour/README.md

 - **Type:** `Date`
 - **Default:** `undefined`
-- **Description:** Sets an expiration date for the tour cookie, used when `cookieStorage` is enabled.
-After this date, the tour can be shown again to the user.
+- **Description:** The `endDate` prop allows you to set an expiration date for the tour.
+After this date, the tour will not be shown again, even if the cookie is not present.
+Additionally, all cookies set by this component (such as those used for `cookieStorage`) will have an expiration date equal to this `endDate`.
+As a result, these cookies will be automatically cleared from the user's browser once the expiration date is reached.

   **Usage:**